chef/chef-web-docs/content/unified_mode.md

 ## Unified Mode and Notifications

-Most Chef notification idioms continue to work exactly or nearly identically to how they worked without `unified_mode`, but there are a few notable exceptions which are due to the fact that `unified_mode` is now one-pass.
+Most Chef Infra notification idioms continue to work exactly or nearly identically to how they worked without `unified_mode`, but there are a few notable exceptions which are due to the fact that `unified_mode` is now one-pass.
 This means that the resources are evaluated only once and the target resource of a notification may or may not have been parsed already.
 The implementation of `unified_mode` does a lot of work to make it so that nearly all uses cases will still work unmodified, but there are some issues that users should